ibm-cloud-docs/dl/order-nsp.md

 1. Log in to your [{{site.data.keyword.cloud_notm}}](https://{DomainName}/){:external} account.
 1. Select the **Navigation Menu** ![Navigation Menu icon](images/menu_icon.png) on the upper left, then click **Interconnectivity**.
-1. Click **Order Direct Link +** in the upper right of the page.
+1. Click **Order Direct Link**.
+1. Select the **Direct Link Dedicated** option.
-1. In the Direct Link Dedicated order form, complete the following configuration information:
+1. In the Direct Link Dedicated order form, complete the following information:
    * Enter a name for your Direct Link Dedicated connection.
+   * Choose a resource group to create the Direct Link connection.
+Resource groups help manage and contain resources associated with an account.
+Select **Default** if you don't have any other groups defined in the drop-down list.
+For more information about resource groups, see [Best practices for organizing resources in a resource group](/docs/resources?topic=resources-bp_resourcegroups).
-   * Select a resource group to create the Direct Link connection and a connection speed.
-The speeds supported for the Direct Link Dedicated offering are 1, 2, 5, and 10 Gbps.
+   * Choose a connection speed.
+The speeds supported for the Direct Link Dedicated offering are 1 Gbps, 2 Gbps, 5 Gbps, 10 Gbps, and 500 Mbps.
+Note that speeds above 1 Gbps require 10 Gbps service from the client's carrier and equipment.
-   * Optionally, enter a customer name, carrier name, or both.
+   * Optionally, type a customer name, carrier name, or both.
-   * Select either **Metered** or **Unmetered** for the billing option for the Dedicated connection.
+   * For Billing, select **Metered** or **Unmetered**.
+Metered pricing is paying only for what you use.
+Unmetered is unlimited access, for a predicable, monthly fee.
+See [Pricing for IBM Cloud Direct Link](/docs/dl?topic=dl-pricing-for-ibm-cloud-dl) for details.
-   * For Location, select the **N/S America** geography and then select either the **Washington, D.C.** or **Dallas** market.
-Continue selecting options for type, site, and routing.
+   * For Location, select a geography, followed by a market, type, site, and routing option.

       Local and global routing options are supported for Direct Link Dedicated.
 When you select a routing option, the location details with reachable sites are displayed.
       {:note}

-   * For BGP and Connections:
+1. In the BGP and Connections section, complete the following information:
-      * Select the IBM cross connect router for the Direct Link connection.
-The number of direct links associated with the account for each router is shown next to the router name.
+      * Select the IBM cross-connect router for the Direct Link connection.
+The number of direct links associated with your  account for each router is shown next to the router name.
       * Select a BGP peering subnet for the Direct Link connection.
 There are two choices for BGP subnets.

-If you select **Auto-select IP**, the IPs are assigned from the link local IP range, 169.254.0.0/16.
-If you select **Manual select IP**, you can specify IPs (in CIDR format) from the ranges `169.254.0.0/16`, `192.168.0.0/16`, `10.254.0.0/16` or `172.16.0.0/12`.
+         * Select **Auto-select IP** for IBM to assign an IP address from IP range, `169.254.0.0/16`.

+         * Select **Manual-select IP** to specify your own IP addresses (in CIDR format) from the ranges `10.254.0.0/16`, `172.16.0.0/12`, `192.168.0.0/16`, `169.254.0.0/16`, or `Public`.
+Manual-select is useful when trying to avoid conflicts with an existing connection.

       * For BGP ASN, use either the default value of `64999`, or select an ASN from the specified allowed ranges.

       Allowed ASN ranges are:
          * For a 2-byte range, enter a value between `1-64495` or default `64999`.
          * For a 2-byte or 4-byte range, enter a value between `131072-4199999999`.
          * For a 4-byte range, enter a value between `4201000000-4201064511`.

       * Optionally, select the network connection to be attached to the Direct Link gateway, and then enter a connection name.
 To add multiple network connections to the Direct Link gateway, click **Add connection+**.
 You can create one of the following connections:

          * **Classic Infrastructure** networks allow you to connect to {{site.data.keyword.cloud_notm}} classic resources.
 Only one classic infrastructure connection is allowed per Direct Link gateway.
          * **VPC** networks can contain either first or second generation compute resources, allowing you to connect to your account’s VPC resources.

       You cannot request a connection to a network in another account when you create a gateway.
 However, you can request connection to a network in another account after a gateway is provisioned.
 You also can create classic infrastructure and VPC connections after a gateway is created.
 For more information, see [Adding virtual connections to a Direct Link gateway](/docs/dl?topic=dl-add-virtual-connection).
       {:important}

       The routing option that you selected determines the reachability of the resources in the selected location.
 If you selected the **Global** routing option along with your location selections, the **Regions** menu list displays all the regions that are globally available in the specific account.
 After selecting a region, you can select any VPC from the **Available connections** menu.
 If you selected **Local** routing, then only the region that corresponds to the selected location is available to select.
 When selected, VPCs available in the local region for your account are displayed.
     {:note}

    An order summary shows pricing estimates.

-1. Agree to the [**Direct Link prerequisites**](/docs/dl?topic=dl-ibm-cloud-dl-dedicated-questionnaire) and review Cloud Services [**terms**](https://www.ibm.com/software/sla/sladb.nsf/sla/bm-8695-01).
+1. Read and agree to the [**Direct Link prerequisites**](/docs/dl?topic=dl-ibm-cloud-dl-dedicated-questionnaire) and review Cloud Services [**terms**](https://www.ibm.com/software/sla/sladb.nsf/sla/bm-8695-01).
 Then, click **Create** to complete your order.
-You can request assistance from {{site.data.keyword.cloud_notm}} Sales engineers at any time.
 1. Complete the connection.

 ## Completing the connection